yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 )
 ```

-To use the `styles` customization option, you have to use the `YunoConfig` data class, described in Step 2.
+Use the `YunoConfig` data class, described in Step 3, to use the `styles` customization option.

 ### Loader